Difference Between Joint Venture vs Partnership

 |Accounting||Mayor may not maintain a separate set of books.||It is required to maintain a separate set of books.|

 |Method of Accounting||Liquidation accounting.||Accounting is done on-going concern basis.|

 |Competition||The co-ventures’ can be in competing for business and no such restriction is placed on them unless the restriction incorporated in Joint Venture agreements.||In partnership, partners are not generally allowed to be in competing for business.|

 |Purpose||It is a terminable profit-seeking venture.||It is a continuing profit-seeking enterprise.|

-In partnership firms partners comes together with an objective to earn the profit and shares the profit and loss jointly, so due to this partnership firms has longer life terms as compared to Joint venture.
-One important thing to understand here that liability in Joint venture is limited whereas, in the partnership, liability is unlimited because in partnership the entire firm is there-there is no other business and all.
+In partnership firms partners comes together with an objective to earn the profit and share the profit and loss jointly, so due to this partnership firms has longer life terms as compared to Joint venture.
+One important thing to understand here that liability in a Joint venture is limited whereas, in a partnership, liability is unlimited because in partnership the entire firm is there-there is no other business and all.

 This has been a guide to the top difference between Joint Venture vs Partnership.
 Here we also discuss the Joint Venture vs Partnership key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more-